Snagnar/Factompiler/LANGUAGE_SPEC.md

 ### Memory Implementation

-Memory cells compile into a gated SR latch module backed by `memory_cell.py`:

-1. **Creation**: `IR_MemCreate` instantiates the multi-entity latch and seeds the stored channel with the declared initial value.
+1. **Creation**: `IR_MemCreate` places the write and hold deciders with no stored value; the cell remains empty until the first write occurs.
-2. **Reading**: `IR_MemRead` exposes the latched output on a dedicated green channel for downstream combinators.
+2. **Reading**: `IR_MemRead` exposes the latched output on the red feedback loop for downstream combinators.
 3. **Writing**: `IR_MemWrite` drives the module with the requested data value and a `signal-W` enable line; when the enable is zero the latch preserves its previous state.

-The compiler automatically inserts enable wiring and repeater constants (such as `signal-U`) required by the latch blueprint.

-- **Typed Outputs**: The latch now projects directly onto the declared memory channel instead of relying on `signal-everything`, improving compatibility with typed pipelines.
+- **Typed Outputs**: The latch projects onto the declared memory channel instead of relying on `signal-everything`, improving compatibility with typed pipelines.
-- **Safe Initialization**: A dedicated initializer decider injects the starting value only while `signal-W` is zero, preventing the bootstrap constant from holding the write-enable line open after the first tick.
+- **Safe Initialization**: Seeding is expressed explicitly through `write(..., when=once)` or other user-provided conditions that pulse `signal-W` for the desired tick.

 ---